 - Release Script Prerequisites:

 - Commands available:

 - md5sum and sha256sum

 - zip, unzip, and zipinfo

 - Git version 2.5 or later

 - Python 3 for News Generation

 - Your GitHub account has been added as a member of the OpenDDS organization with the appropriate permissions.

 - You have uploaded your SSH public key to your GitHub account

 - You have created a Personal Access Token for your GitHub account

+- You are a maintainer on the OpenDDS Read the Docs project.

+- Maintainers can add new maintainers here.

+- You will need a API token.

 - The following Perl CPAN modules are required (Perl core modules should not be listed here):

 - Pithub

 - Net::SFTP::Foreign

 - Time::Piece

 - LWP::UserAgent

 - LWP::Protocol::https